-On July 22, 2015, John Williams ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him.
-On August 13, 2015, Agency filed its Motion to Dismiss and Answer to Employee's Petition for Appeal.
+On July 6, 2015, Lindsay Glotzer ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate her.
+On August 21, 2015, Agency filed its Answer to Employee's Petition for Appeal along with a Motion to Dismiss.
 This matter was assigned to the undersigned Administrative Judge ("AJ") on September 2, 2015.

-On September 4, 2015, I issued an Order directing Employee to address the jurisdiction issue raised by Agency in its Motion to Dismiss.
+On September 4, 2015, I issued an Order directing Employee to address the jurisdiction issue raised by Agency in its Answer to Employee's Petition for Appeal.
 Employee's brief was due on or before September 22, 2015.
 Additionally, Agency had the option to submit a response to Employee's brief.
-Employee did not submit his brief by the deadline.
+Employee did not submit her brief by the deadline.
 Consequently, I issued an Order for Statement of Good Cause to Employee on September 29, 2015.
-Employee was ordered to submit his brief and a statement of good cause based on his failure to provide a response to the September 4, 2015 Order.
+Employee was ordered to submit her brief and a statement of good cause based on her failure to provide a response to the September 4, 2015 Order.
 Employee had until October 9, 2015, to respond.
-As of the date of this decision, Employee has not responded to this Order.
+As of the date of this decision, Employee has not responded to either Order.
 The record is now closed.